demeritcowboy/github-periodic-summary/README.md

 # github-periodic-summary
 Get a periodic digest of pull requests a bit different from what github offers.

 I haven't figured out yet exactly what I want and the script is pretty hokey.
-Will update here when it's useful.
+But it's useable.

 ## Who is this for?
 There are some people who live in the PR queue.
 This probably isn't useful for them.